Menu

 A few years ago I approached Pam Brown the former owner chef of the fabulous Garden Café on the Green here in Woodstock and she graciously handed me a booklet with a long list of mouthwatering recipes.
 The restaurant is now better than ever under the ownership and loving guidance of Lea Fridrich.

-Let me know what you think about the Tempeh Salad and I can’t wait for my virtual visit to your kitchen and a taste of your special flavorfully fertile stork tempting dish.
-And would you post a picture of your creation?
+Let me know what you think about the Tempeh Salad and I can’t wait for my virtual visit to your kitchen and a taste of your special flavorfully fertile stork-tempting dish.

 So let’s get out our spatulas, hum a tune that makes our bodies move, ovaries come alive and mouths water!